(abt. 1760 - 1826)

 Jacob was married to Darcus ???? about 1781, presumably in Kershaw County, South Carolina.
-To this marriage was born 9 children, all of whom were born in South Carolina.
-The birth order and sexes of these children is based solely on pre-1850 census records, and thus may be completely inaccurate, but this is the best that can be done at this time.
+The known children of this couple, all born in South Carolina, are: (The birth order and sexes of these children is based solely on pre-1850 census records, and thus may be completely inaccurate, but this is the best that can be done at this time.)

 - Mary, b. abt.
 1782.

 - Miss Shiver, b. abt.
 1787.